 - appearance.
 Trouble sleeping affects our appearance.
 The skin becomes dull, wrinkles appear faster, and hair becomes brittle.
 Research has also shown that people with insomnia become less attractive to others.

-How to Optimize your Lifestyle for Better fall asleep – The Simplest Still Effective Tips
+How to Optimize your Lifestyle for Better Sleep – The Simplest Still Effective Tips

 Let’s get your sleep back on track by reviewing your daily schedule and making it more focused on getting enough sleep.
 Here is how to beat insomnia with simple lifestyle optimization tips.